davidkorea/AWS/Databases/4_DynamoDB.md

 ## 3.2 GSI (Global Secondary Index)
 ![](https://i.loli.net/2019/08/22/dbEcGj1KqAaJUkn.png)
-- GSI Partition Key be ether same as origin or not
+- GSI Partition Key be ether same as origin or not, can have no Sort Key
 - To **speed up queries** on **non-key attributes**(除了主键之外的其它列), use a Global Secondary Index
 - ~~GSI = **Partition Key + Optional Sort Key**~~
 - The index is a **new “table”** and we can project attributes on it